Reflections on the Teaching of Vatican II Through the Magisterium of John Paul II, Benedict XVI and Francis

 “Other athletes who appear in the ad are Kurt Warner of the Arizona Cardinals, who formerly played with the St. Louis Rams, and Mike Sweeney of the Kansas City Royals.
 James Caviezel, the actor who played Jesus in the film `The Passion of the Christ,’ also appears.

-[wife of Austin Ruse], a spokeswoman for Missourians Against Human Cloning, said the group specifically bought advertising time during Game 4, when Suppan was scheduled to pitch.”
+“The timing is no coincidence: Cathy Ruse [wife of Austin Ruse], a spokeswoman for Missourians Against Human Cloning, said the group specifically bought advertising time during Game 4, when Suppan was scheduled to pitch.”

 2) The Missouri Catholic Conference said “the 100 word ballot summary" of Constitutional Amendment 2 that "voters will see upon entering the voting booth states that the proposal bans human cloning, but this is false.
 The ballot summary is relying upon a scientifically inaccurate definition of human cloning found in the full text of the proposal, which voters will not see when entering the voting booth.
-If voters could read the full text, they would know that human cloning is being authorized in the form of somatic cell nuclear transfer[1] (underline mine).
+If voters could read the full text, they would know that human cloning is being authorized in the form of somatic cell nuclear transfer”[1] (underline mine).

 3) In an international conference in Rome sponsored by the Pontifical Academy for Life and the World Federation of Catholic Medical Associations, Benedict XVI said that embryonic stem-cell research is opposed for its destruction of human embryos to harvest stem cells.